Vincent-liuwingsang/unlost/README.md

 The UI is written in SwiftUI which is responsible for rendering the UI and ocr/storing screenshots.

 The server is written in python which is responsible for indexing screenshots/OCR results, providing endpoint for semantic searching.
+A lot of heaving lifting from txtai.

 All the data is stored under ~/Documents/UnlostApp.nosync